This fact sheet provides an overview of the minimum standards that employers in the agriculture sector need to be aware of.

-There are ten unpaid leave options for employees
+There are twelve protected leave options for employees:

 How long must employees work before they qualify for the leave?

-For leave related to the death or disappearance of a child, leave related to the critical illness of a child, family leave, bereavement leave, leave for organ donation, compassionate care leave and leave for a citizenship ceremony, employees must work for the same employer for 30 days to qualify for leave.
+For leave related to the death or disappearance of a child, leave related to the critical illness of a child, family leave, bereavement leave, leave for organ donation, and leave for a citizenship ceremony, employees must work for the same employer for 30 days to qualify for leave.